Honda sees bumper year as it leaves disasters behind

 Japan's No.3 automaker is expected to ride faster-than-expected growth in demand in the United States, its biggest and most profitable market, where sales of the remodelled CR-V crossover have jumped by more than a quarter so far this year.

-"It's a pretty positive forecast, but they were the worst hit automaker by the tsunami and the Thai floods, so they should be returning or have returned to normal production," said Fujio Ando, senior managing director at Chibagin Asset Management.

-Executive Vice President Tetsuo Iwamura told a news conference Honda now expects the overall U.S. market to grow to 14.3 million vehicles this year, up from a forecast of 13.5 million made at the end of last year, and Honda aimed to recover a market share of more than 10 percent as soon possible.

-"The North American market is slowly recovering, while we're entering new segments in Asia," he said.
+"The North American market is slowly recovering, while we're entering new segments in Asia," said Executive Vice President Tetsuo Iwamura.
 "We're expecting to grow faster than the overall market."

+Iwamura added that the overall U.S. market would likely grow to 14.3 million vehicles this year, up from 13.5 million seen at the end of 2011, and Honda aimed to recover a market share of more than 10 percent as soon possible.

 January-March operating profit jumped to 111.98 billion yen, but slightly lagged an average estimate of 123.2 billion yen in a survey of 23 analysts by Thomson Reuters I/B/E/S. Net profit, which includes earnings made in China, rose 60.7 percent to 71.59 billion yen.